Got a Bird Stuck in a Garage? Help Get It Flying to Freedom

 How long will it take for you to get a bird out of the garage? – Well, how long is a piece of string?

 Does the bird that’s stuck in your garage seem to be oblivious to the door you’ve left wide open all afternoon?
-Does all the shooing you’ve been doing seem to entertain it and make it stick around longer rather than startle and entice it to leave?
+Does all the shooing you’ve been doing seem to entertain the bird and make it stick around longer rather than startle and entice it to leave?

 Getting a bird out of the garage may not be as easy a task as you had originally imagined.
 But before you pick up the phone to call animal patrol, try some of the following methods.